 Oxford County DA takes on domestic violence

-The Oxford County District Attorney's Office is staffed full-time by Assistant District Attorneys Joseph M. O'Connor (since 1990) and Richard R. Beauchesne (since 1998).
-District Attorney Croteau, as well as attorneys from other district offices, are also available for grand jury, superior and district court trial sessions and as otherwise needed.
+The Oxford County District Attorney's Office is staffed full-time by Assistant District Attorneys Joseph M. O'Connor (since 1990), Richard R. Beauchesne (since 1998) and Alexandra Winter (since 2014).
+District Attorney Robinson, as well as attorneys from other district offices, are also available for grand jury, superior and district court trial sessions and as otherwise needed.

 A partial listing of the DA's duties includes: